Determining the Right Scope-Resolved MRS

-As discussed in the conceptual topic on Choosing a Parse and Tree, returning the response from the first MRS parse and tree that succeeded (or failed) is good heuristic to use in general.
+In the previous section, we wrote the code to generate all the MRS parses for a phrase, and all the that result from the MRS. Next we have to decide which one the user intended and write the code to run it.
+As discussed in the conceptual topic on Choosing a Scope-Resolved MRS, returning the response from the first MRS parse and scope-resolved MRS that succeeded (or failed) is good heuristic to use in general.

 class UserInterface(object):